 It feels good to say that.
 I used to speak at a lot of conferences, and at most of them there would be a Q&A session at the end.
 The questions were usually not a problem, but here and there I would get a question I just didn’t know the answer to, at least not at the time.
-I always struggled with it.
-Because the real answer was that I didn’t know, but for some reason I feel like I should know.
+I always struggled with

 "I’m a professional," I would tell myself.
 "I should know the answer."
 I grew up in a society where admitting that you don’t know was always something bad.
 Something you got punished for in school.
 So even if I didn’t know the answer, I always came up with some bullshit that I hoped seemed like I did.

 But then I started being more honest at these Q&A sessions.
 For the first time I answered “I don’t know” in front of hundreds of people.
 It made me feel like a fraud.
 It made me vulnerable because I was admitting my ignorance on a particular topic in a large social setting.

 The first time I proudly said “I don’t know,” it was followed by an awkward silence that got deep to my bones.
 But it felt so good and refreshing, I almost enjoyed it.

 I don't know.
 Why do we fear these three simple words so much?
 What’s wrong with admitting that you don't know everything?

 There are many reasons.
 The fear of feeling stupid, the fear of losing authority, especially in a moment where you’re in front of a large group of people.